Same-Sex Bride Tash Herz Confirms That She Was A Stripper Before MAFS

 THIS.IS.AMAZING.

-Adelaide locals are dominating this season of Married At First Sight Australia, so what better way to kick off the season with one of our favourites, Tash Herz.
+Adelaidians are dominating this season of Married At First Sight Australia, so what better way to kick off the season with one of our favourite locals, Tash Herz.

-This morning on Hit 107 Bec and Cosi, she revealed that MAFS producers heavily edited out these specific parts out of her wedding day which she is FURIOUS about.
+This morning on Bec and Cosi she revealed that MAFS producers heavily edited out these specific parts out of her wedding day which she is FURIOUS about.

 She also dishes on the break-in production rumours and just how spicy this season of MAFS is going to get!